 Applications and Purpose

-Methods of Application, Cutaneous Route, Dermal and General Safety, Oral (by mouth) Route, Suppositories and Pessaries, Diffusion and Inhalation, The Solar Plexus, Safety and Internal Use
+Methods of Application, Cutaneous Route, Dermal and General Safety, Oral (by mouth) Route, Suppositories and Pessaries, Diffusion and Inhalation, Safety and Internal Use

-Exploring Methods of Internal Use, How to make Essential Oil Capsules, About Medicine Balls / Herbal Pastilles, How to make Suppositories, How to make a Pessary (Vaginal suppository), How to make Cough Syrup, How to make Cough Drops
+Exploring Methods of Internal Use, How to Make Essential Oil Capsules, About Aromatic Herbal Pastilles, How to Make Suppositories and Recipes, How to make Suppositories Video, How to Make Cough Syrup, How to Make Cough Drops, Print PDF: Module Five

 Synthesis and Formulation

-The Formulation Framework, The Consultation, Selection Criteria and Formulation, Methods of Delivery/Application, Sprout: Cathy in Practice
+The Formulation Framework, The Consultation, Selection Criteria and Formulation, Methods of Delivery/Application

 Aromatic Medicine Formulations